kxie95/kxie95.github.io/_posts/2018-01-26-refactoring-book-notes-pt4.md

 * Primitives are just building blocks.
 Objects give you a better abstraction.

 **Switch statements**
+* Switch statements are a form of duplication.
+This can usually be solved with polymorphism.

 **Parallel inheritance hierarchies**
+* Everytime you make a subclass of one class, you also have to make a subclass of another.
+* Don't really know when this would happen?

 **Lazy class**
+* A class that isn't doing enough to pay for itself.
+* Eliminate it by collapsing the hierarchy or inlining a class.

 **Speculative Generality**
+* Thinking you might need something so you implement a more complex solution than you should.
+* eg. unnecessary delegations, hooks, abstract classes not doing much, only test cases using the class.

+**Temporary Field**
+* Instace field only set in certain circumstances (you expect an object to need all its variables).
+* Extract Class out of these orphan variables and put all the code that concerns the variables with it.

+**Message Chains**
 ...